Medical Device Legal & Compliance

 A product will be regulated by the Food and Drug Administration (FDA) as a medical device and is subject to premarketing and post-marketing regulatory controls if, among other things, it is:

-- an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a component part, or accessory
+- An instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a part, or accessory

 Medical devices are regulated differently than drugs by the FDA.
 According to the FDA, if the primary intended use of the product is achieved through chemical action or by being metabolized by the body, the product is usually a drug.
 Thus:

-- Human drugs are regulated by FDA’s Center for Drug Evaluation and Research (CDER).
+- Human drugs are regulated by the FDA’s Center for Drug Evaluation and Research (CDER).

-- Biological products which include blood and blood products, and blood banking equipment are regulated by FDA’s Center for Biologics Evaluation and Research (CBER).
+- Biological products, which include blood and blood products, and blood banking equipment, are regulated by the FDA’s Center for Biologics Evaluation and Research (CBER).

 - FDA’s Center for Veterinary Medicine (CVM) regulates products used with animals.